Emergent Correspondence from Image Diffusion: Other Correspondence Tasks

 \subsection{Geometric Correspondence}

 Intuitively, we find when $t$ is small, DIFT focuses more on low-level details, which makes it useful as a geometric feature descriptor.

-\textbf{Setup.} We evaluate DIFT for homography estimation using the HPatches benchmark \cite{hpatches_2017_cvpr}.
+\textbf{Setup.} We evaluate DIFT for homography estimation on the HPatches benchmark \cite{hpatches_2017_cvpr}.
 It contains 116 sequences, where 57 sequences have illumination changes and 59 have viewpoint changes.
+Following~\cite{wang2020learning}, we extract a maximum of 1,000 keypoints from each image, and use \texttt{cv2.findHomography()} to estimate the homography from mutual nearest neighbor matches.
+For DIFT, we use the same set of keypoints detected by SuperPoint~\cite{detone2018superpoint}, as in CAPS~\cite{wang2020learning}.

-We follow the corner correctness metric used in SuperPoint~\cite{detone2018superpoint}, and transform the four corners of one image into the other image.
-The four corners transformed using estimated homography are then compared with those computed using the ground-truth homography.
-We deem the estimated homography correct if the average error of the four corners is less than $\epsilon$ pixels.
+For evaluation, we follow the corner correctness metric used in~\cite{wang2020learning}: the four corners of one image are transformed into the other image using the estimated homography and are then compared with those computed using the ground-truth homography.
+We deem the estimation correct if the average error of the four corners is less than $\epsilon$ pixels.
+Note that we do this evaluation on the original image resolution following~\cite{wang2020learning}, unlike~\cite{detone2018superpoint}.

-\textbf{Results.} Following SuperPoint~\cite{detone2018superpoint} and CAPS~\cite{wang2020learning}, we extract a maximum of 1,000 keypoints from each image, and use RANSAC to estimate the homography from mutual nearest neighbor matches.
-We report the comparison of homography accuracy between DIFT and other methods in~\cref{tab:hpatch}.
+\textbf{Results.} We report the accuracy comparison between DIFT and other methods in~\cref{tab:hpatch}.
 Visualization of the matched points can be found in~\cref{fig:hpatch}.
 Though not trained using any explicit geometry supervision, DIFT is still on par with the methods that utilize explicit geometric supervision signals designed specifically for this task, such as correspondences obtained from Structure-from-Motion~\cite{schoenberger2016sfm} pipelines.
 This shows that not only semantic-level correspondence, but also geometric correspondence emerges from image diffusion models.
-More results are in~\cref{suppfig:hpatch} of~\cref{suppsec:moreresults}.